History, tourist information, and nearby accommodation

 But wait!
 When you look at the Way from the Sea today you will notice something pretty obvious; the foot of the rock upon which the castle is built is a long way from the sea!
 How can that be?
 The answer is simple; when the castle was built, water lapped almost to the edge of the rock, but over the past seven centuries the seaward side of the approach to Harlech has gradually silted up, creating an area of low dunes where once water flowed.

-Building Harlech Castle set back Edward's treasury to the tune of at least £8000.
+Building Harlech Castle set back Edward's treasury to the tune of at least 8000 pounds.
 Over 950 men were involved in the construction process, including 546 labourers and 227 masons.

 During the Wars of the Roses, Margaret of Anjou, wife of Henry VI, fled to Harlech, but the castle eventually fell to a siege led by William Herbert, later Earl of Pembroke.
 This campaign was the inspiration for the marching song called Rhyfelgyrch Gwyr Harlech, which roughly translates as 'The Campaign of the Men of Harlech' (usually shortened to simply, 'The Men of Harlech').

-Harlech was held for the king during the Civil War, and was the last castle to fall to Parliament.
-It held out for 9 months under the leadership of the constable, William Owen, and finally surrended on 16 March, 1647.
+Harlech was held for the king during the Civil War and was the last castle to fall to Parliament.
+It held out for 9 months under the leadership of the constable, William Owen, and finally surrendered on 16 March 1647.

 Harlech is one of the most popular castles in north Wales for visitors, and it is easy to see why.
 The location, atop a rocky outcrop overlooking the Cardigan Bay and the Irish Sea, is simply superb.
 The town of Harlech itself is not large, and most of its economy seems to revolve around tourism centred on the castle.

-Tip: Walk south along the main street from the castle, just past the town carpark.
-Within five minutes you will come to a small park and viewpoint which provides superb views north to the castle and Snowdonia beyond - this makes a great spot for photos of the castle (evening is best).
+Tip: Walk south along the main street from the castle, just past the town car park.
+Within five minutes you will come to a small park and viewpoint that provides superb views north to the castle and Snowdonia beyond - this makes a great spot for photos of the castle (evening is best).

 About Harlech Castle